 View your analytics

 When you publish a page or pop-up, we’ll automatically track its views and conversions.
-To view your analytics, navigate to the Lead Pages or Conversion Tools > Pop-Ups tab in your account.
+To view your analytics, navigate to the Landing Pages or Conversion Tools > Pop-Ups tab in your account.

 In the list view, we display unique views, opt-ins, your conversion rate, and earnings (if you're using Checkouts) so you can review how your pages and boxes are doing at a glance.